Home / Legal News / What do we all have in common with David Cameron and his mother?

 • The £250 Small Gifts’ Exemption unlimited annual lifetime gifts so long as the total received by any one beneficiary does not exceed £250.

-• Gifts in consideration of marriage or civil partnership exempt up to £5,000 if by a parent, £2,500 by a grandparent and £1,000 from anyone else.
+• Gifts in consideration of marriage or civil partnership are exempt up to £5,000 if given by a parent, £2,500 by a grandparent, and £1,000 by anyone else.

 • Normal expenditure out of income – Lifetime gifts forming part of a pattern of normal expenditure and which are made out of income surplus to living expenses..